Everyone I talked to said the same thing — spend as little time in Guayaquil as possible.

 Stay longer, and it might help to have some friends in town.

-It just so happened that my hotel was located adjacent Parque Seminario, also known as Iguana Park on account of the land iguanas that hang out there.
+It just so happened that my hotel was located adjacent to Parque Seminario, also known as Iguana Park, on account of the land iguanas that hang out there.

-During your visit, you can also take a peek inside a large cathedral opposite one side of the park.
+During your visit, you can also take a peek inside the large gothic cathedral, Catedral de Guayaquil, at the west end of the park.

-From Parque Seminario, it’s just a three block walk to the Malecon 2000, a major urban renewal project along the old Simon Bolivar boardwalk.
+Parque Seminario is a three-block walk to the Malecon 2000, a major urban renewal project along the old Simon Bolivar boardwalk.

 The middle is filled with historical monuments, parks, and places for kids to play.